jchips/jotter/README.md

 ## Changelog

+- **1.2.3** (2025-04-16, 2:05am) - Changed key press for exiting notes so that it no longer conflicts with 'cut' command, improved ui, bug fix.
 - **1.2.2** (2025-04-13, 11:00pm) - Improved viewing of markdown elements in dark mode.
 - **1.2.1** (2025-04-12, 4:05pm) - Improved mobile viewing.
 - **1.2.0** (2025-04-04, 9:05pm) - Added settings page, added more key press controls.